Nonprofit Capacity Building

 Qualified nonprofit organizations will have 501(c)(3) status; an annual budget of at least $250,000; a history of sound financial position; the equivalent of at least two full time staff members; and have been actively operating for at least three years.

-Organizations can be nominated by an OCF staff member, organization board member, donor, or community member in order to be considered.
+Beginning May 1st, organizations can be nominated by an OCF staff member, organization board member, donor, or community member in order to be considered.
 Those organizations receiving nominations will be invited to fill out an application.

 Interested in learning more about nonprofit capacity building?
 Read on for additional information and program evaluation.